emmt/Neutrals.jl/README.md

 `Complex(x,y)` and `complex(x,y)` yield the same result as `x + y*im` even though `x` or `y` is a neutral number.

+Non-exported public function `Neutrals.dispatch` and type `Neutrals.Dispatch` are intended to mark numbers that may lead to code specialization based on their values.

+Non-exported public function `Neutrals.adapt_multiplier_precision(α, x)` to adapt the precision of a scalar numerical multiplier `α` to that of the other operand `x`.

 ## Macros